zommiommy/mem_dbg-rs/README.md

 ## Caveats

-* Computation of the size of arrays, slices and vectors will be performed by iterating over the elements, unless the type is a copy type that does not contain references and it is declared as such using the attribute `#[copy_type]`.
+* Computation of the size of arrays, slices and vectors will be performed by iterating over their elements unless the type is a copy type that does not contain references and it is declared as such using the attribute `#[copy_type]`.
 See [`CopyType`] for more details.

 * The data of vectors and slices are not expanded recursively as it might print too much.

-* `HashMaps`, `HashSet`, `BTreeMap`, `BTreeSet`, are not currently supported as we still have to figure out a way to precisely measure their memory usage
+* `HashMaps`, `HashSet`, `BTreeMap`, and `BTreeSet`,  are not currently supported as we still have to figure out a way to precisely measure their memory size and capacity.